 Step 3: Mix a solution of 2/3 of a cup of rubbing alcohol and one tablespoon of white vinegar.

-Step 4: Using this solution, sponge the stain from the jelly with a clean white cloth.
+Step 4: Using this solution, sponge the spot with a clean white cloth.

-Step 5: Next, blot at the stain until the liquid is absorbed.
+Step 5: Next, blot until the liquid is absorbed.

 Step 6: Repeat steps 4-5 until the stain is removed from the upholstery.